My Class C Was Hard to Steer

 Out of all of the questions we get asked, this is by far the most popular when talking about motorhomes.
 I spoke with a customer last week who made the comment, “I spent my life savings on a premiere coach and felt like I was riding in an old tractor!”
 The ride is typically described as rough and coach owners complain about the excessive cabin noise.
 One customer shared, “Before the SumoSprings were installed, my wife would not go in the coach and I was about to sell it.
 The porpoising made her sicker than a rookie sailor and the noise was so loud we couldn’t talk to each other.
 After the SumoSprings, she actually enjoys riding in the coach and we are on the road more than ever before.
 The only down side is now we have to talk to each other!”

-How do SumoSprings provide a smoother ride?
+How do SumoSprings for Motorhomes provide a smoother ride?